2019 Condrieu, Côte Chatillon, Domaine Mouton, Rhône

-Jean-Claude Mouton’s vines sit high above the village of Condrieu.
-His modest winery is located right on the top of the hill, giving a wonderful view over the valley below.
-He currently farms 3.4 hectares in the appellation, with another 1.5 due to come into use over the next few years.
-His two Condrieu lieux dits cuvées express two quite different terroirs.
-One is mainly planted on granite, the other based on a mixture of clay, limestone and loess.
-In the winery, minimal new oak is used, and the wines are matured in Burgundian barrels with little to no toasting.
+Father and son, Jean-Claude and Bryan Mouton own vines which sit high above the village of Condrieu.
+Their modest winery is located right on the top of the hill, giving a wonderful view over the valley below.
+They currently farm 3.4 hectares in the appellation, with another 1.5 due to come into use over the next few years.
+The brilliant Viognier IGP wine contains fruit from 30- to 40-year-old vines but which, at 385-395m, lie just above the Condrieu classification altitude limit of 350m.
+The two original Condrieu lieux dits cuvées express two quite different terroirs.
+Côte Bonnette is mainly planted on granite, whilst Côte Chatillon (not available this year) is based on a mixture of clay, limestone and loess.
+In the winery, minimal new oak is used and the wines are matured in Burgundian barrels with little to no toasting and one concrete egg.

 Until you’ve tasted Viognier grown in Condrieu, you’ve never truly experienced the grape’s majesty.
 In the same way that winemakers the world over have planted Pinot Noir in the hope of emulating red Burgundy, so too they’ve planted Viognier in the hope of achieving the unique balance of exotic perfume, weight and freshness for which Condrieu is famed.
 Few succeed.
 Traditionally, winemakers here have used relatively inert, large wooden vessels vinification and élevage are in relatively inert, large, wooden vessels, but the new generation of winemakers are increasingly interested in the qualities of new oak.